 10 Things Everyone Should Know About Free Range Turkeys

 Increasingly, as consumers are becoming more aware of the extreme cruelty of animal farming, free-range, organic and ‘natural’ animal products are gaining popularity.
 What many people don’t realize, however, is that animals raised under these labels frequently suffer through much of the same torment as those in standard factory farming operations.

-As expressed in the writing above, we agree with the sentiment of Joanna Lucas when she acknowledges “the growing number of hearts who refuse to ignore this atrocity, refuse to support it, refuse to perpetuate it, and certainly, refuse to give thanks for it.”The words of Gentle World’s co-founder Sun come to mind, from her 2013 piece Why I Love Vegans:
+As expressed in the writing above, we agree with the sentiment of Joanna Lucas in her powerful piece What We’re Thankful For, where she acknowledges “the growing number of hearts who refuse to ignore this atrocity, refuse to support it, refuse to perpetuate it, and certainly, refuse to give thanks for it.”The words of Gentle World’s co-founder Sun come to mind, from her 2013 piece Why I Love Vegans:

 “When I look out into our sad, mad world, in which the laws of all lands perpetuate the slavery of animals, I see the violence and cruelty such prejudice breeds.
 I see the terrifying plight of its victims.
 I see the unbearable burden it places on the collective conscience of humanity.

 Then, I turn my gaze to the horizon, and my heart is lifted at the sight of the rising tide of vegans… each one living proof that it’s possible for human beings to evolve their nature from that of predator to one of protector.”